Notes on the Geography of Laos: Mekong Below Houayxay

 How did the logs get to the river?
 Here's your answer.

-Judging from the lean into the harness, the resistance at the head of the log must be very considerable.
+Judging from the elephant's lean into the harness, the resistance must be very considerable.